Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 Monthly (3 editors) Yearly (3 editors)

-Featurebase is 3x cheaper and even offers feedback collection for that price, which is only available on ProductPlan's enterprise tier.
+Featurebase is exactly 3x cheaper and even offers feedback collection & changelogs for that price, which is only available on ProductPlan's enterprise tier.
 Learn more here →

 2. Scenario: You’re a larger company with 10 editors

-You are a larger business with a product team of 10, looking for an effective tool to manage companies product roadmap.
-You'll likely need a portfolio view, custom fields, and the ability to fit it into your existing stack, using 2-way Jira integration.
+You are a larger business with a product team of 10, looking for an effective tool to manage a company's product roadmap.
+You'll likely need a portfolio view, custom fields, and the ability to fit it into your existing stack using 2-way Jira integration.

-This means you'll have to go with the Professional plan, which costs $79/editor/mo.
+This means you'll have to go with the Professional plan, which costs $89/editor/mo.

 Here's a table comparison for 10 editors in ProductPlan vs Featurebase: